anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 ## Course website

 All course related material can be found on the [course website](https://anyone-can-cook.github.io/educ152).
 Pre-recorded lecture videos, lecture slides (pdf, html), and .Rmd files will be posted on the class website under the associated sections.
 Additional resources (e.g. syllabus) may also be posted on the class website.
-Class announcements and discussion will be conducted on GitHub (see below).

 ## Course communication and online discussion